M-earnest/docker_workshop/_sources/advanced/creating.md

 ```

-If Instead we want to run the python script in our containers `info folder` we replace the default command, by including instructions in `docker run ...`, like so:
+If Instead we want to run the python script in our containers `/info folder` we replace the default command, by including instructions in `docker run ...` substitution the first default argument of our CMD (cat) with `python3` as our executable, like so:

-`docker run my_first_docker python3 /info/print_info.py`
+`docker run my_first_docker python3 /info/print_info_container.py`

 ```
     Date: 2024-03-13